|Nutrition Facts (per serving)|

 These are a big hit at fiestas, and they also make a hearty afternoon snack.
 The meat filling can be made ahead if you like, then reheated as needed right before assembling the tacos.
 Once you’ve mastered the basic recipe, scroll down for a few scrumptious variations.

-- 1 pound / 45 grams ground beef
+1 pound ground beef

-- 2 tablespoons powdered chile pepper (such as ancho or chipotle chile)
+2 tablespoons ground ancho or chipotle chile

 2 tablespoons dried oregano

 1 teaspoon garlic powder

 1 teaspoon onion powder

 1/2 teaspoon ground cumin

 1/2 teaspoon salt

 3 tablespoons vegetable oil

 Place ground beef into a medium-sized saucepan over medium heat.
 Brown it, using a potato masher or other utensil to break up the meat into small crumbles.
 Once the beef is browned, drain off any excess fat.

-Add the tomatoes, powdered chile, oregano, garlic and onion powders, and cumin.
+Add the tomatoes, ground chile, oregano, garlic and onion powders, cumin, and salt.
 Bring mixture to a boil.

+Pre heat oven to 400 F/204 C. Arrange mini tortilla rounds on cookie sheets.
 Use a pastry brush or your fingers to brush each side of the tortilla rounds with a little vegetable oil.

 Bake your mini tacos for about 10 minutes, until tortillas start to brown.
 Serve immediately.
 Offer sour cream, guacamole, basic salsa, and your favorite Mexican table sauce (or more than one!) as a dip/condiment.

-If you prefer fresh ingredients to dried seasonings, you can substitute finely diced fresh onion and garlic for the dried versions in this recipe.
-Add them to the browned ground beef (once any excess fat has been drained off) and saute briefly with the meat before adding the tomatoes and other ingredients.
+- If you prefer fresh ingredients to dried seasonings, you can substitute finely diced fresh onion and garlic for the dried versions in this recipe.
+Add them to the browned ground beef (once any excess fat has been drained off) and sauté briefly with the meat before adding the tomatoes and other ingredients.